SoftwareEngineering-Course-Group/UF-OpenMart/README.md

 * Get items have been published and show.
 * Add comment function(have not connected to backend).
 * Get item randomly and show on home page.

+<a name="How to Use"></a>·
+III.
+How To Use
+#### Frontend
+* Download all in frontend folder
+* Set up development environment for React
+* Run npm start in the project folder and open http://localhost:3000 in the browser